Sharatmaharjan/Notes/BIM/4th sem/BDCN/Unit 3: Physical Layer (7 LHrs).md

 #### 3.6 Satellite (Wireless)

 * **Explanation:** A specialized form of microwave communication where communication relays are provided by artificial satellites in Earth orbit.
 Signals are sent up to the satellite (uplink) and retransmitted down to Earth (downlink).
-* **Diagram:** *Insert Diagram: An earth station transmitting to a satellite, which then retransmits to another earth station.*
 * **Types of Orbits:**
     * **Geosynchronous Earth Orbit (GEO):** Satellites orbit at a fixed position relative to the Earth, providing continuous coverage to a large area.
 High latency due to distance.
     * **Medium Earth Orbit (MEO):** Closer than GEO, lower latency, requires more satellites for continuous coverage.